atsign-foundation/atsign.dev/content/en/docs/Archives/guides/Resources/tutorialvideos.md

 SEOtitle: "Tutorial Videos   on the @ platform (AtPlatform or at_platform)"
 linkTitle: "Tutorial Videos "
 weight: 3
-content: The @ Company has created a Youtube channel that will help you quickly build your end-to-end encrypted app in a collection of useful videos!
+content: Atsign has created a Youtube channel that will help you quickly build your end-to-end encrypted app in a collection of useful videos!
-description: The @ Company has created a Youtube channel that will help you quickly build your end-to-end encrypted app in a collection of useful videos!
+description: Atsign has created a Youtube channel that will help you quickly build your end-to-end encrypted app in a collection of useful videos!
 date: 2021-11-01
 ---